How To Be A More Interesting Teacher

 So then, I ask and challenge you to consider, “I will not bore myself today because I will not plan to bore the kids.”
 Let’s not watch more of the sands of our own professional lives slip away in boredom that we can avoid.

-8 Ways You Can Refuse To Be A Boring Teacher
+8 Ways To Be A More Interesting Teacher

 1. Listen to your students